 The term monochromatic originally means having only a single color.
 Different optical wavelengths of visible light are associated with different perceived colors.
 However, light colors are rarely a criterion for monochromaticity in practice, and non-monochromatic light can also have specific colors.
 Also, the term is applied to infrared and ultraviolet light as well as to visible light.

-Lasers are the primary sources of quasi-monochromatic light, and some of them exhibit extreme degrees of monochromaticity, i.e., an extremely small optical bandwidth.
+Lasers are the primary sources of quasi-monochromatic light.
+In contrast to narrow-band light obtained by bandpass filtering light from a broadband source (see below), lasers can generate quasi-monochromatic light with high optical powers.
+Some lasers even exhibit extreme degrees of monochromaticity, i.e., an extremely small optical bandwidth.
 The highest degree of monochromaticity is achieved with carefully stabilized single-frequency lasers (sometimes with a bandwidth well below 1 Hz).

 Before the advent of the laser, it was quite difficult to produce monochromatic light.
 One possibility was to use certain gas discharge lamps and metal vapor lamps (e.g. mercury vapor lamps and sodium vapor lamps), emitting light dominantly in certain narrow spectral lines, and isolating one such line with a suitable monochromator.
 The achieved optical powers and intensities were quite low.